Avivim: South Lebanon conflict

 Avivim also suffered during the 2006 Lebanon War, and was subject to at least one infiltration attempt by Hezbollah.
 The moshav also came under fire from Hezbollah forces in the nearby village of Maroun al-Ras, across the border in Lebanon.

+Amidst the 2023 conflict between Hamas and Israel, Hezbollah militants directed their focus to northern Israeli border communities, necessitating the evacuation of several areas, including Avivim. on October 22, the IDF struck a Hezbollah cell in southern Lebanon, preventing an anti-tank guided missile attack on Avivim.